PerFuchs/safra-termination-detection-fault-tolerant/README.md

   <serverPort: int>
   <arguments to prun: ...>`

 It writes the .log files for every node, basic algorithm results to the supplied output folder.
-It writes it's standard out to `/var/scratch/<userhandle>/safraExperiment.log` which is copied to to the supplied output folder for each repetition.
+It writes it's standard out to `/var/scratch/<userhandle>/safraExperiment.log` which is copied to the supplied output folder for each repetition.
 The standard port used for the IPL server is 8888 but every port works.

 For runs on other machines: